DataDog/datadog-api-client-go/TESTING.md

  - `RECORD=none` ignores recordings.
 This will also runs tests that we call `integration-only`, i.e. tests that we don't record for security reasons.
 It also needs valid credentials.

-Cassettes and freeze files are stored in `tests/api/$VERSION/datadog/cassettes/`, with one file per tests.
+Cassettes and freeze files are stored in `cassettes` directory in each test package with one file per tests (e.g. `tests/api/v1/datadog/cassettes/`).

 To run the tests, navigate to the `tests` directory and run `go test $(go list ./...)`.
 You can get more verbose information with the `-v` flag, and run a specific tests with the `-run` argument.
 For example,